eduquiroz22/my-portfolio/README.md

   Successfully developed an optimized algorithm for fast and accurate crossmatching between star catalogs and radio source databases, significantly improving the efficiency of the matching process.
 Additionally, the process was parallelized to utilize multiple processors, further enhancing performance and reducing computation time.

 - **Tools Used**:
-  Python, NumPy, multiprocessing package, custom binary search implementation.
+  Python, Pandas, NumPy, multiprocessing package, custom binary search implementation.

 ---